compsy/QMI/README.md

  ┃ ┃ ┃ ┣ 📜RenderQuestionnaireButton.js          # Button to render current questionnaire
  ┃ ┃ ┃ ┗ 📜SaveQuestionnaireButton.js            # Button to save current questionnaire
- ┃ ┃ ┗ 📜AppBarComponent.js                      # This file contains the rendering of the buttons in the app bar ┃ ┣ 📂Authentication Dialog                     #
+ ┃ ┃ ┗ 📜AppBarComponent.js                      # This file contains the rendering of the buttons in the app bar ┃ ┣ 📂Authentication Dialog
- ┃ ┃ ┗ 📜react-auth0-spa.js                      #
+ ┃ ┃ ┗ 📜react-auth0-spa.js                      # The API used for Auth0's login mechanism, provided by Auth0
  ┃ ┣ 📂Editor
  ┃ ┃ ┣ 📂Question Buttons
  ┃ ┃ ┃ ┣ 📜DuplicateQuestionButton.js            # Button to duplicate a question